insightsengineering/disk-space-reclaimer/README.md

         large-packages: true
         swap-storage: true
         docker-images: true
+        tools-cache: true
 ```

 ## Options

 Most of the options are self-explanatory.

-The option `tool-cache` removes all the pre-cached tools (Node, Go, Python, Ruby, ...) that are loaded in a runner's environment, [installed in the path specified by the `AGENT_TOOLSDIRECTORY` environment variable](https://github.com/actions/virtual-environments/blob/5a2cb18a48bce5da183486b95f5494e4fd0c0640/images/linux/scripts/installers/configure-environment.sh#L25-L29) (the same environment variable is used across Windows/macOS/Linux runners, see an example of its use on [the `setup-python` GitHub Action](https://github.com/actions/setup-python)).
+The option `tools-cache` removes all the pre-cached tools (Node, Go, Python, Ruby, ...) that are loaded in a runner's environment, [installed in the path specified by the `AGENT_TOOLSDIRECTORY` environment variable](https://github.com/actions/virtual-environments/blob/5a2cb18a48bce5da183486b95f5494e4fd0c0640/images/linux/scripts/installers/configure-environment.sh#L25-L29) (the same environment variable is used across Windows/macOS/Linux runners, see an example of its use on [the `setup-python` GitHub Action](https://github.com/actions/setup-python)).
 This option was [suggested](https://github.com/actions/virtual-environments/issues/2875#issuecomment-1163392159) by [@miketimofeev](https://github.com/miketimofeev).

 ## Acknowledgement